CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 ## How to integrate it
 ### HTML Code
-To use Pi SDK, you need to add an SDK script tag to the frontend HTML code of the app's home page.
+To use the Pi App Platform SDK, you need to add the SDK script tag to the frontend HTML code of your app's home page.
 For most developers this will be the index.html file that is used as the "/" route or home page.
 Next you need to call the init function to initialize the SDK.
 You need to specify the version to ensure compatibility with future SDK releases.

-In the below code example the first script tag calls the Pi SDK while the second script tag calls the init function and declares the version the Pi SDK.
+In the below code example the first script tag calls the SDK while the second script tag calls the init function and declares the version the SDK.

 {% highlight html %}
 <script src="https://sdk.minepi.com/pi-sdk.js"></script>